The Governing Body

 - Ex-officio Governors - Governors by virtue of their office, ie the Headteacher

-The responsibilities of the Governing Body are shared between two main committees, each with a specific responsibility.
+The responsibilities of the Governing Body are shared between three committees, each with a specific responsibility.
 Our Finance and Personnel Committee oversees the budget and staffing, our Teaching and Learning Committee monitors safeguarding, curriculum provision, attainment and achievement of all pupils and provision made for groups such as SEND, Gifted and Talented, etc. Our Premises Committee oversees the health and safety, the school buildings, statutory testing and resources.

 Further smaller sub committees convene to address such matters as Head Teacher's Performance Management, Staff Pay Reviews which are conducted annually and, should the need arise, Discipline and Grievance.